c31io/tofon/README.md

 Click the buttons from the top to the bottom.

-Find the video in the temperate file directory.
+Find the video in the temperary file directory.

 ## Development